Jvrimey/Jvrimey/README.md

 - 💞️ I’m looking to collaborate on ... myself
 - 📫 How to reach me ...
 You need to first move so I can talk to you
 - 😄 Pronouns: ...
 Jorimey
 - ⚡ Fun fact: ...
-I crowded places inshort i hate fake people
+I hate crowded places inshort i hate fake people

 <!---
 Jvrimey/Jvrimey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.